Masterchef365/dotfiles/README.md

 # Dotfiles
-Dotfiles for all of my linux machines - Feel free to use them@
+Dotfiles for all of my linux machines - Feel free to use them

 # Installation
 I use GNU stow to keep the dotfiles in line.
 Just clone the repository into your home directory, cd into it, and use `stow */`.